ruisebastiao/QuickQanava/doc/web/docs/graph.md

 Graph View
 ------------------

-A `Qan.Graph` or `#!js qan::Graph` is a graphic item, but it is mainly used to define graph topology and should be embedded in a "graph view", following a (loose) MVC pattern to enable complete user interaction with the graph.
+A `Qan.Graph` or `#!js qan::Graph` is actually a graphic item, but it is mainly used to define graph topology and should be embedded in a "graph view", following a (loose) MVC pattern to enable complete user interaction with the graph.
 A graph is binded to a view trough the `Qan.GraphView.graph` property:

 ``` cpp hl_lines="5"
 Qan.GraphView {